Medic-Decentralized-health-care-system/Medic-frontend/README.md

-## Current Status: Working on Integration of the backend and frontend.
+## Current Status: Working on removing bugs and adding payment functionality.

 # Getting Started with this project